thrypuro/merkle-tree-with-proof/README.md

 ### MERKLE TREEE

-Just a simple merkle tree script, while I was learning it.
+Just a simple merkle tree script that I made when I was learning about proof of inclusion.